She seduced princes, seized the imperial throne, and partied with a harem of hunky men. Meet the most powerful woman in Chinese history.

 And although talented women rose, at various points in China’s four-thousand-year history, to become noted astronomers, Shaolin kung-fu masters, and even infamous pirates—

-Only one woman ever ruled as Emperor of China.
+Only one woman ever ruled as empress of China.

 She was born around 624 CE, in the early days of the Tang Dynasty.

 Following a tumult of short-lived dynastic reigns, the Tang rulers had at last brought stability, along with a blossoming of art and leisure culture, to China’s growing class of silver-spoon aristocrats.

 Writers and painters of later eras would forever look back in awe on Tang-Dynasty feasts and festivals, where thousands of men and women were entertained in the gardens of the imperial palace, at the royal city of Chang’an (长安, “Perpetual Peace”).

 State-funded education raised the literacy rate — and newly invented printing presses churned out novels, encyclopedias, travelogues, poems and short story collections.
 For the first time in world history, reading for pleasure became a popular pastime.

 Into this world was born a girl named Wu (武).

 By all accounts, Wu was a child of stunning beauty and intelligence.

 Impressed by her eagerness to learn, her wealthy father bucked convention and taught her many skills traditionally reserved for men.
 From a young age, she learned not only to read and write, but also to play music, compose poetry, and even engage in intellectual debate.

 The emperor Taizong couldn’t help but notice this astonishing talent flowering at his court.